wilfreddenton/stoic/README.md

 ```

 ```
-patina watch blog dist
+stoic watch blog dist
 ```

-tells patina to watch the `blog/` for changes and rebuild the blog automatically.
+tells `stoic` to watch the `blog/` for changes and rebuild the blog automatically.

 ## Examples